Refusing to Visit Non-Custodial Parent

 I've tried to get her to tell me all of the issues, and why she doesn't want to be at his house, but she clams up.
 She is afraid he will hurt her, just to get back at me.
 She says he is always angry and yells constantly.
 The weekend she refused visitation, I finally told him I was not going to force her, cause she said she would kill herself.
 He didn't care, he came to my house anyway, and insisted on her talking to him.

-She came out and told him she didn't want to go with him, but he kept on and on.
+and told him she didn't want to go with him, but he kept on and on.
 We have already spent $55k in court - we are bottomed out, but I need to find a way to make this better for my daughter.
 I've always tried to encourage her to visit and "let things go", but now I'm afraid there is something more going on that she won't tell me about.

 Her friends (who have spent time at his house with her) tell me that he is "nuts" and that he blow dries his arm pits, and chest hair - I wonder how they know that?
 They say he is very mean to my daughter, and that he expects too much from her.